-Should any eligible company fail to maintain in any taxable year the number of units of new employment it reported for its 1997 tax year or, if applicable, the third taxable year following the base employment period election set forth in Rhode Island General Law Section 42-64.5-5; the rate reduction provided for in Rhode Island General Law Sections 42-64.5-3 and 42-64.5-4 shall expire permanently.
+Should any eligible company fail to maintain in any taxable year the number of units of new employment it reported for its 1997 tax year or, if applicable, the third taxable year following the base employment period election set forth in Rhode Island General Laws Section 42-64.5-5; the rate reduction provided for in Sections 42-64.5-3 and 42-64.5-4 shall expire permanently.

-For the tax years beginning on or after January 1, 2015, the amount of the rate reduction specified in Rhode Island General Law Section 42-64.5-3 for any eligible company required to file and pay taxes pursuant to Rhode Island General Law Section 44-11-2, shall be based upon the aggregate amount of new employment of the eligible company and its eligible subsidiaries for each taxable year, and shall be determined by multiplying 0.20 percent by the number of units of new employment for each taxable year through the taxable year ending in 1997 or, if applicable, the third taxable year following the base employment period election set forth in § 42-64.5-5; and for each taxable year thereafter, the number of units of new employment reported for the taxable year 1997 or, if applicable, the third taxable year following the base employment period election set forth in Rhode Island General Law Section 42-64.5-5; provided, however, the amount of each rate reduction shall in no event be greater than 4.0 percent.
+For the tax years beginning on or after January 1, 2015, the amount of the rate reduction specified in Rhode Island General Laws Section 42-64.5-3 for any eligible company required to file and pay taxes pursuant to Section 44-11-2, shall be based upon the aggregate amount of new employment of the eligible company and its eligible subsidiaries for each taxable year, and shall be determined by multiplying 0.20 percent by the number of units of new employment for each taxable year through the taxable year ending in 1997 or, if applicable, the third taxable year following the base employment period election set forth in Section 42-64.5-5; and for each taxable year thereafter, the number of units of new employment period election set forth in Section 42-64.5-5; provided, however, the amount of each rate reduction shall in no event be greater than 4.0 percent.

 The tax rate reduction provision allowed under the Jobs Development Act is discontinued as of July 1, 2015.
-However, any company that has qualified for a rate reduction under the Jobs Development Act before July 1, 2015, will be allowed to maintain the rate reduction in effect as of June 20, 2015, although no additional rate reduction under the program will be allowed.
+Any company that has qualified for a rate reduction under the Jobs Development Act before July 1, 2015 will be allowed to maintain the rate reduction in effect as of June 30, 2015, although no additional rate reduction under the program will be allowed. "[A]ll obligations of the company required under chapter 42-64.5 to retain a rate reduction shall remain in full force and effect."

-Data Source: November 2015 Revenue Estimating Conference Testimony, Rhode Island Division of Taxation
+Data Source: November 2017 Revenue Estimating Conference Testimony, Rhode Island Division of Taxation